Fractured Magic: Chapter Eight

 “I suppose.”

 “Did you train formally?
-What was the name of the school?”
+What was the school?”

 “It closed over a century ago, I’m afraid.”

-Leandros smiled pleasantly.
+Leandros smiled politely.
 “That doesn’t mean I haven’t heard of it.
 Come, what’s the name?”

-Eresh watched the exchange with raised eyebrows.
+Eresh watched the exchange with wide eyes.
 When the maid suddenly returned, a nympherai woman following behind her, he let out a relieved sigh.
-“Ah!” he said, cutting the tension.
+“Ah!” he cried, cutting the tension.
 “Ms. Smith!”

 While the maid excused herself, the nympherai joined the small group by the table.
-“Please, call me Trin,” she said.
-Compared to Evelyne, who felt to Leandros like the personification of nails on a chalkboard, Trin had a calming presence.
-Though short, she stood with her shoulders squared and her hands clasped behind her back, elongating the lines of her well-tailored suit.
+Compared to Evelyne, who felt to Leandros like the personification of nails on a chalkboard, Ms. Smith’s presence was calm and assured.
+Though quite short, she stood with her shoulders squared and her hands clasped behind her back, elongating the lines of her well-tailored suit.
 Her short hair was slicked back and her skin was spotted with opalescent scales.
 She didn’t bow or offer to shake hands, but she gave Leandros a curt nod.
+“Please, call me Trin.”

 “You’ve met Evelyne already, right?
-And this is Leandros Nochdvor.
-Pr — Captain Nochdvor, this is Trinity Smith.
+And this is Prince Leandros Nochdvor.
+Prince Nochdvor, this is Trinity Smith.
 She’ll be our lead negotiator,” Eresh explained.
 “She has decades of experience in the field and has handled dozens of hostage negotiations.”

-“Only petty kidnappings.
-First time with something of this magnitude, isn’t it, Trin?”
-Evelyne asked, the taunt strange in her gentle tone.
+“Only petty kidnappings, though.
+This is your first time with something of this magnitude, isn’t it, Trin?”
+Evelyne asked.
+Her gentle voice made the taunt even colder.

-“How fortunate I am to have you as part of my tactical team again, Ms. Corscia,” Trin said in a dry tone.
-“Of course I haven’t negotiated anything of this magnitude, but if kings were disappearing often, that would be more of a failing on yours and Unity’s parts than mine, don’t you think?”
+“How fortunate I am to have you on my tactical team again, Ms. Corscia,” Trin said with an unshaken smile.
+“Of course I haven’t negotiated anything of this magnitude.
+If kings were frequently disappearing, that would be more of a failing on yours and Unity’s parts than mine, don’t you think?”

 Evelyne scowled in reply.

 “So, you two know each other,” Leandros said.
-He was beginning to worry he was the only stranger in a team of old acquaintances.
-Wouldn’t that just be typical.
-“Do you work for Unity as well, Ms. Smith?”
+He was beginning to worry he was the only stranger in a team of old acquaintances—it would hardly be the first time.
+“Do you work for Unity as well, Trin?”

 “Only occasionally.
-It’s nothing to your trade agreements with the oanai, Prince Nochdvor, but when two hikers went missing in Lyryma last year, Unity brought me in to negotiate with them.
-I had the privilege, then, of working with Ms. Corscia and her team.
-I hope you won’t be so eager for blood this time, Evelyne.”
+It’s nothing to your trade agreements with the frìth, Prince Nochdvor, but when two hikers went missing in Lyryma last year, Unity brought me in to negotiate with them.
+I had the privilege of working with Ms. Corscia and her team then.
+Though I hope you won’t be so eager for blood this time, Evelyne.”

 “Blood?”
 Leandros asked, eyeing Evelyne.
-Unbidden, Aleksir’s warnings about Orean on fire came to mind.
+Unbidden, he remembered the oracle’s warnings of Orean on fire.

-The reassurance didn’t settle the uneasy prickling sensation at the back of Leandros’ neck.
+The reassurance didn’t settle the unease gathering in Leandros’ chest.
 “Right.
 And what is a tactical team in this context, exactly?”

 “A specialized unit trained in combat that’s called in to handle high-risk, high-stakes situations.
 Evelyne’s team may step in if negotiations with your uncle’s kidnappers fail and we need another way to extract him,” Trin explained.
-“Hopefully, it won’t be necessary, though I’m sure Evelyne would disagree.
-Hostile tactics are always a last resort.”
+“Hopefully, that won’t be necessary.
+Hostile tactics are always a last resort, even if some on Evelyne’s team may disagree.”

-“I’m not the one getting ahead of myself, Trin,” Evelyne pointed out.
-“We don’t even know who the kidnappers are, or if they have any demands to negotiate.
-All we have are two flawed accounts from the sole survivors.
+“I’m not the one getting ahead of myself,” Evelyne pointed out.
+“We don’t even know who the kidnappers are, or if they have demands to negotiate.
+It’s been four days with no ransom, and when it comes to information, all we have are two flawed accounts from the sole survivors.
 We need to launch an investigation in Illyon before we can even make contact with Orean.”

 It was only thanks to a lifetime of training that Leandros didn’t flinch at the word flawed.
-How much of his and Rhea’s account had Unity told her?
+How much of his and Rhea’s testimony had Unity told her?
 All of it?
-He wasn’t the only one who noticed Evelyne’s wording, either.
 “Flawed?”
 Trin asked.
 “Flawed how?”

 “Ask him,” Evelyne said, jutting her thumb at Leandros.